JellyJoe198/macros/README.md

 The files ending in `.pyw` like `defaultCommands.pyw` are not actual macros but they are imported into others to make them more streamlined.

 These were made for Python 3.7 unless otherwise noted.

+### AutoHotkey
+these are not python but they are useful and not numerous enough for their own repository so i slapped them in here